All Products

 SELECT id, total, user_id, sale_timestamp FROM store_sales WHERE region = "bj";

-1. Connect to an SelectDB instance.
-For more information, see Connect to an ApsaraDB for SelectDB instance by using a MySQL client.
+1. Connect to your SelectDB instance.
+For details, see Connect to an ApsaraDB for SelectDB instance by using a MySQL client.

-2. Create a catalog and use the catalog to integrate a Hive data source with the ApsaraDB for SelectDB instance.
-For more information, see Hive data source.
+2. Create a catalog to integrate the Hive data source.
+For details, see Hive data source.

 4. Switch to the destination database.